jnozzi/cocoadev.com/markdown/PrintUsingWebKit.md

-Using General/WebKit to print data can be a lot easier than printing using the General/AppKit General/NSView classes.
-I used this code to print tabular data from out application and it was much easier than mucking with General/NSTableView
+Using WebKit to print data can be a lot easier than printing using the AppKit NSView classes.
+I used this code to print tabular data from out application and it was much easier than mucking with NSTableView

 - (void)printShowingPrintPanel: (BOOL)flag
 {
-	General/NSPrintInfo *printInfo = [self printInfo];
+	NSPrintInfo *printInfo = [self printInfo];
 	[printInfo setTopMargin:15.0];
 	[printInfo setLeftMargin:15.0];
 	[printInfo setRightMargin:15.0];